 2. Contact details

-The Data Controller on this website is Zenjob GmbH, Stromstraße 15, 10551 Berlin, Germany.
+The Data Controller on this website is Zenjob AG, Stromstraße 15, 10551 Berlin, Germany.
 You can reach our Data Protection Officer by:

 Data processing when visiting our website

 When the website is visited, we collect what is referred to as access data and store this in a logfile.
 This access data also includes your IP address.
 In addition, the name of the website that you visited, the file accessed, the date and time of access, the volume of data transferred and notification of successful access, the browser type and version, the operating system, what is referred to as the referrer URL (the previously visited page) and the requesting provider are stored in the logfile.
 We collect such technical information only for the purposes of securing our technical infrastructure and so that you can view the website correctly (Article 6(1)(f) of the GDPR).

 The logfiles, and thus the IP address contained therein, are automatically deleted no later than ten days after collection.
 Users are neither legally nor contractually required to provide the aforementioned personal data.
 However, without the data, in some circumstances the service and the functionality of our website cannot be guaranteed or individual services may be unavailable or limited.

 a) Subject matter and purpose of the data processing